 With the onset of Lenten abstentions barely nine days hence, I recently got to reminiscing about my first Paschal liturgy.
 It's an experience I've always envisioned telling as one event along the lengthy timeline of my Orthodox conversion, but as a working, married father of four, writing that complete history seems to become less feasible as time elapses.
 Given the nearness of the Paschal season and the fact that I haven't written anything in months, I felt this a worthy exercise.

 My period of Orthodox inquiry began around the summer of 2010, but it wasn't until February of 2014 that my wife and I uprooted from our Evangelical church home and started attending at an Orthodox parish.
-That parish was a very small OCA plant in a northern suburb of Dallas, TX.
+That church was a very small (at the time) parish in a northern suburb of Dallas, TX, in the OCA archdiocese.
 My family realized after 3-4 weeks attending there that it was the wrong place for us.
-Too small, nothing really for the kids educationally, and it had the feel of a parish in decline.
+At the time, they were meeting in a small trailer.
+It was too cramped, nothing really for the kids educationally, and it had the feel of a parish in decline.
+While I'm glad St. Sava's has rebounded since those days (they have a beautiful new house of worship), I'm also glad about where circumstances took us in that season.

 We then transferred our trial run to Holy Trinity, the big Greek parish in town.
 My wife sent me alone that first week, weary of the frustrating few Sundays that had preceded.
 That first Sunday at Holy Trinity happened to be the Sunday of Orthodoxy, which was quite the full-throated Orthodox experience for a guy who had merely romanced about Orthodoxy the four years prior.
 All things considered, it was a bright and hopeful encounter that I enthusiastically shared the details of with my wife when I got home that day.
 She was skeptical, but upon learning the following week that the church had a designated cry room for moms and babies with its own live video feed of the liturgy pumping in, she was on board again.